 Mike Lewis from Accsys Group Plc described the acetylation method for wood modification.
 Acetylation essentially blocks the chemical sites in wood which attract water.
 When the water content in wood rises above a certain moisture content this results in swelling, distortion and fungal degradation.
 Thus acetylation is an effective method at improving durability.
 Modified wood now makes up 13% of all wood used in windows.
 And the cost?
 Mike responded to this question from the audience by saying that most joiners will sell their Accoya products at 5-10% more than hardwood, whilst for cladding and decking Accoya is comparable to the price of cedar.

 Dainis Dauksta from Woodknowledge Wales challenged our perceptions that Welsh (and UK) forest plantations provide low grade softwood which is only fit for fence posts and biofuel.
 He urged us all to learn more and not to make the mistaken judgement that fast grown is always inferior to slow grown or that large ring width means low density.
 His talk illustrated how large Welsh logs can provide high grade joinery timber – but that grade sorting of logs is required.
 Smaller logs can also be utilised using techniques like finger jointing to make more stable elements.

 “Select and grade your timber to get the best.
 It is just lack of willpower and politics that is holding us back”

 A lively and informative questions and answers session, chaired by Gary Newman, followed the three presentations.
 The session covered three broad areas

-- Manufacturers – that are the supply barriers to manufactures supplying the social housing market and
+- Manufacturers – what are the supply barriers to manufactures supplying the social housing market and

-- Processors – that are the barriers to using home grown timber?
+- Processors – what are the barriers to using home grown timber?